ultralytics/ultralytics/docs/en/guides/model-training-tips.md

 ### Multi-scale Training

-Multi-scale training is a technique that improves your model's ability to generalize by training it on images of varying sizes.
+Multiscale training is a technique that improves your model's ability to generalize by training it on images of varying sizes.
 Your model can learn to detect objects at different scales and distances and become more robust.

-For example, when you train YOLOv8, you can enable multi-scale training by setting the `scale` parameter.
+For example, when you train YOLOv8, you can enable multiscale training by setting the `scale` parameter.
 This parameter adjusts the size of training images by a specified factor, simulating objects at different distances.
 For example, setting `scale=0.5` will reduce the image size by half, while `scale=2.0` will double it.
 Configuring this parameter allows your model to experience a variety of image scales and improve its detection capabilities across different object sizes and scenarios.

 ### Caching